 Apart from building, combat, and managing an economy, the game also puts a focus on exploration.
 When you explore the world you can learn the history of the Star Union and even discover forgotten technologies in remote places.

 Imperiums: Greek Wars

-Imperiums: Greek Wars is a turn-based 4X strategy video game developed and published by an indie studio called Kube Games.
-It was released in 2020 and features both single-player and multiplayer modes.
+Imperiums: Greek Wars is a turn-based 4X strategy video game that comes from an indie studio called Kube Games.
+It came out in 2020 and features both single-player and multiplayer modes.
 You can play Imperiums: Greek Wars on Windows and macOS.

 One of the more impressive things about Imperiums: Greek Wars is its AI that can be quite a challenge to beat.
 The graphics are similar to older games in the 4X turn-based strategy genre, which is great if you grew up playing them or just love the retro vibe.